Diamondbacks vs. Reds Player Props Betting Odds

-Spencer Steer and Corbin Carroll are among the players with prop bets available when the Cincinnati Reds and the Arizona Diamondbacks play at Chase Field on Friday (at 9:40 PM ET).
+Corbin Carroll and Spencer Steer are two of the players with prop bets for the taking when the Arizona Diamondbacks and the Cincinnati Reds play at Chase Field on Saturday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!